minlapyaee/game-frontend/README.md

    ```sh
    npm install
    ```
-4. Run a scss files
+4. Run - complier for css and js to minify the code
    ```sh
    gulp devWatch
    ```